DineshikaSivapalaraja/Weather-Reporter/README.md

   Users can search for any city in the world to view its current weather.

 - **Geolocation:**
-  “Use My Location” button fetches weather for the user’s current location.
+  “Use My Location” button added to fetches weather for the user’s current location.
+  This feature relies on browser’s geolocation API.
+Sometimes, the detected location may not be accurate.

 - **Weather Details Displayed:**
   - Local Time (24 hrs format)